-Note: "Social Story" is a copyrighted term.
-The method developed by Carol Gray for writing social stories uses five sentences which present a situation, suggest actions, and provide a positive outcome.
-Social stories should be personalized and can include photos.
-It is recommended that a story be read to a child several times a day and that it be read in preparation and not during the activity.
+The use of a social script is often a good strategy for describing skills to a child.
+Social scripts use sentences which can be structured in the following manner: present a situation, suggest actions and provide a positive outcome.
+Social scripts should be personalized and may include photos.
+It is often recommended that a story be read to a child several times a day and that it be read in preparation for and not during the activity or skill being addressed.